Hans-Zamorano-Matamala/coturn-docker/README.md

 # Docker build for Coturn

-Based on [https://github.com/coturn/coturn/](official) and [https://github.com/instrumentisto/coturn-docker-image/](instrumentisto) dockerfile to build from sources, permit command line arguments, or execute with default parameters.
+Based on [https://github.com/coturn/coturn/](official) and [https://github.com/instrumentisto/coturn-docker-image/](instrumentisto) dockerfile to build from sources, and permit command line arguments or execute with default parameters.

 ## Added